danielrriggs/danielrriggs.github.io/content/Templates/Daily Note.md

 no alcohol: "1"
 no sleep aid: "1"
 ---
+# Log
 <% await tp.file.rename(tp.date.now("YYYY-MM-DD"))%>
-# Log

 ---
 ## Reflection
+What's one thing that could have been done better, today?
+What can we do tomorrow so that this will improve?

 What's one thing that wasted your time?

+What are you grateful for?

+What did you accomplish?

 Why are you excited about achieving your long term goal?
 What's that going to feel like?

-What are you grateful for?
-What did you accomplish?
-What could have been done better?
-What do I want (the result)?
-### Meditation
+### Meditation / Journal
+One thing from Meditations by Marcus Aurelius to reflect on -

+### Reminders (shoulds)
+- Clean Room
+- Limit YouTube
+- Build Yoga shares.
+	- Yoga Music
+	- Meditation Music
+- Look @ your Screen Time - Did you get value from it?